Class and campus expectations

 When registering for classes, take note of whether your classes are offered via traditional, remote, online or hybrid formats so you can plan for when to be on campus and when you will be learning remotely.
 Your specific school or college may have further guidelines and procedures to follow, so be sure to check their website and your email inbox for further updates.
 For more information on these options, visit the Registrar's website.
 To register for classes, visit the Registration website.

-University libraries and computer labs have implemented processes for cleaning of spaces and equipment, as well as new guidelines to facilitate social distancing.
-Accommodations are being developed at all libraries to create increased access to materials.
-Libraries will be open to Wayne State students, faculty and staff only; your OneCard will be required to enter.
-The libraries will continue to provide online access to collections and services, including reference and instruction.
+University libraries and computer labs have implemented processes for cleaning of spaces and equipment, as well as social distancing guidelines.
+Accommodations have been developed at all libraries to create increased access to materials.
+Libraries are open to Wayne State students, faculty and staff; your OneCard is required for entry.

 More information on the hours and operations of the libraries is available at the libraries website.